 16. Are there any other costs to be borne by the client other than the break cost or prepayment charges in case of prepayment?

-All the local currency specific provisions will be outlined in the loan documentation.
-In addition to standard loan provisions, they may include currency availability, currency substitution if currency is not available, break costs in case of voluntary or mandatory prepayment or any changes to the payment of interest or principal or failure to take disbursement after request is sent, or increased costs related to funding or hedging arrangements.
+All the local currency-specific provisions are outlined in the loan documentation.
+In addition to the standard loan provisions, the loan documentation may include clauses relating to currency availability, currency substitution, break costs in case of voluntary or mandatory prepayment, or any changes to the payment of interest or principal, or failure to take disbursement after a request is sent, or increased costs related to funding or hedging arrangements.

-18. When will the FX and interest rate for a loan be determined?
+18. When is the currency equivalent or currency conversion and interest rates for a loan determined?

-The FX rate and corresponding interest rates will be determined when AIIB executes funding or hedging transaction, matching each individual disbursement date
+The currency conversion rate and corresponding interest rates are determined when AIIB executes the corresponding funding or hedging transaction, matching each individual disbursement date.

-19. In an infrastructure project with long construction period, the exchange rate and interest rate will vary across the construction period.
-This might result in foreign exchange and interest rate risks.
-Can client lock the exchange rate and/or interest rate at the day of loan agreement signing?
+19. In an infrastructure project with a long construction period, the exchange rate and interest rate will vary over the construction period, which might result in foreign exchange and interest rate risks.
+Can a client lock the exchange rate and/or the interest rate on the signature date of the loan agreement?

-AIIB will transact a funding/hedging transaction to cover each disbursement, which means the client must take currency and interest risk until all disbursements are complete.
-Depending on individual market availability, if the client agrees to submit an irrevocable disbursement request (containing the predetermined schedule of disbursements, interest and principal repayments), it may be possible to determine currency and interest rate for the required amount of the loan.
+AIIB will execute a funding/hedging transaction to cover each disbursement, which means that the client will bear all currency and interest risks until all disbursements are completed.
+Subject to market conditions, if the client agrees to submit an irrevocable disbursement request (containing the predetermined schedule of disbursements, interest and principal repayments), it may be possible to determine the currency and interest rate for the required amount of the loan.
 A clear cost recovery mechanism would need to be in place in the event of a request to modify this schedule.